breakintoprogram/lib-spectrum-next/README.md

 - Reading the mouse
 - Vector graphics (fast line, circle, and plot routines)
 - Filled vector graphics with simple flat texturing (triangle, quadrilateral and circle)
+- DMA
+- Maths (taking advantage of the extended Z80N opcodes)

 ##### Build the demos
 - The code is written to cross-assemble in sjasmplus on PC, Mac or Linux